PjHurtig/camping-pack-list/README.md

 ## Validator Testing

-Throughout development i have contiously used theese validator services to test and adress warnings and errors in the code
+Throughout development, I have continuously used these validator services to test and address warnings and errors in the code

 - [w3 css vaildator](https://jigsaw.w3.org/css-validator/) for validating the css file
-- [w3 html vaildator](https://validator.w3.org/) for validating HTML file
+- [w3 html vaildator](https://validator.w3.org/) for validating the HTML file
-- [jshint](https://jshint.com/) for testing javascript file
+- [jshint](https://jshint.com/) for testing the javascript file
 - [lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=sv) for checking performance and more

 CSS